nhammad/PDFDownloader/README.md

 </p>

 - An innvoative web scrapping solution for students to save time.
-- Instantly download all lecture notes, homeworks, and all necessary pdf files.
+- Instantly download all necessary pdf files including articles, lecture notes, or homework files.
-- Works with all CNDS as well as secure Grader course websites.
+- Works with all tested course websites.

 **Libraries:**